 July has been the slowest month for my book challenge as I only got to read two books since "The Duchess" by Amanda Foreman took almost half of my July to finish.

 Currently, I'm trying to keep up with my book challenge.
 As August is holiday-filled, I have lots of free time to read!

-To continue my previous post, here are my July books, which ironically are books which I got to watch the movie versions before I read the books.
-No harm done though, as their movie versions were really good! :)
+To continue my previous post, here are my July books, which ironically are books that I got to watch the movie versions before I read the books.
+No harm was done though, as their movie versions were really good! :)

 21. Nights in Rodanthe by Nicholas Sparks

 Adrienne Willis, a divorcee in her 40s, filled in for her friend who owns a bed-and-breakfast while her friend is away for a few days to accommodate a guest, a doctor named Paul Flanner.
 Paul is a doctor in his early 50s, who had to travel to Rodanthe to meet the husband of a patient who died after he operated on her.

 The book is all about forgiveness and parenthood.
 That although we want to pursue other things, responsibility gets the better of us.

 I have watched the movie version, and it was also as good --or tragic as the movie.